alexmen656/appcore/README.md

 ## Hour count

-Regarding the hour count: I've logged 157h on Hackatime, but 112h were already submitted to HCTG.
-Please approve only 45h for this.
-(Horizons shows 150h because the first 7h were logged before Horizons started, but those are included in the HCTG submission.)
+Regarding the hour count: I've logged 177.5h on Hackatime, but 112h were already submitted to HCTG.
+Please approve only 65.5h for this.

 ## AI transparency